 Coronado National Forest San Simon, Arizona 85632Official Website

-150 miles east of Tucson.
+150 miles east of Tucson, 2 miles southwest of Portal, 54 miles northeast of Douglas.
 Access: From Tucson, take I-10 east 139 miles to US-80 (you will cross the New Mexico border to get to this intersection).
 Turn right (south) and drive 28 miles, then turn right (west) on the road to Portal, 7 miles.
 From Douglas, take US 80 east approximately 50 miles to Rodeo, NM.
 Two miles past Rodeo, turn left (west) on Portal Road.
-From Portal, drive west on Forest Road 42 approximately 2.3 miles to Stewart Campground.
+From Portal drive west on Forest Road 42, approximately 2 miles to Idlewild Campground.
 All roads are paved and suitable for passenger vehicles.

 See all hotspots at Cave Creek Canyon

 Nestled in the Chiricahua Mountains of Southeastern Arizona, 150 miles east of Tucson and 50 miles north of Douglas, is Cave Creek Canyon, a hidden gem with spectacular cliffs, flowing streams, and an abundance of wildlife.